cumalitezcan/HumanResourceManagementSystem/README.md

 ![hrms](https://www.acquirosolutions.com/images/about/hrms%20payroll%20solution.png)

-:red_car: This repository includes the backend of the human resource management system. <br/>
+:mailbox_with_mail: This repository includes the backend of the human resource management system. <br/>

 ## :tada: Getting Started